- Recently unemployed eligible for $750 a week ‘job keeper’ payment

 So, guess what?
 I’m out.
 My immediate next mission is a massive cull.
 Followed by a comprehensive unfollow.
 And some personal goal-setting.

-While I may not be able to avoid hating the success of others, I think my time will better spent on loving success of my own.
+While I may not be able to avoid hating the success of others, I think my time will better spent on loving my own successes.